Experience On Both Sides Of The Court Room

 It is a terrifying prospect to be facing criminal drug charges, even more so when the charges against you involve federal law.
 Drug activity can become a federal crime for a number of reasons, usually due to moving controlled substances across state lines.
 No matter the circumstances of your case, you need help from an experienced attorney.

-Jeff Chabrowe is a former prosecutor for the Manhattan District Attorney’s Office, who has handled federal criminal cases from both sides.
-At The Law Office of Jeffrey Chabrowe, we are dedicated to serving clients who face severe charges, such as: conspiracy, Racketeer Influenced and Corrupt Organizations Act (RICO)-related offenses, drug trafficking and other narcotics offenses.
+Jeff Chabrowe is a former prosecutor for the Manhattan District Attorney’s Office who has handled federal criminal cases from both sides.
+We are dedicated to serving clients who face severe charges, such as conspiracy, Racketeer Influenced and Corrupt Organizations Act (RICO)-related offenses, drug trafficking and other narcotics offenses.
+If you have been charged with these or other serious offenses, contact Jeff today at 212-235-1510.

 • Moving narcotics across state lines